-The program opens up the doors to a range of career possibilities in media, advertising and marketing communication.
-Career opportunities include such positions as director of account services, advertising manager, account executive, accounts planner, internal communication coordinator, and copywriter.
+The program opens up the doors to a range of career possibilities in media, advertising and marketing communications.
+Career opportunities include such positions as account executive, communications and media planner, advertising and promotion manager, sales manager, brand manager, and marketing manager.